 As the coronavirus started to spread all around the world a couple of months ago, people began to panic.
 They displayed dangerous behaviours, especially in traffic in areas like supermarkets or medical centres.

-Just like it is during the holiday seasons, when people rush to purchase goods, during the COVID-19 pandemic, drivers may display a dangerous driving behaviour, such as driving with higher speeds.
+Just like it is during the holiday seasons, when people rush to purchase goods, during the COVID-19 pandemic, drivers may display dangerous driving behaviour, such as driving at higher speeds.
 This time is not like rushing to the mall to shop for food and presents.
 Now, people perceive everything as a need for survival.